|Monthly Gatherings & CFS Events for 2016/17

 Post Gathering Song Circle - Following each monthly gathering, singers among us unite in voice for about an hour or so at the Great Aunt Stella Center.

 Charlotte Folk Society Old Time Instrumental Slow Jams - After each Monthly Gathering following the concert we'll have a Slow Jam.
 This is in addition to the song circle, and an occasional "fast" jam.
 Led by fiddler Alan Davis, the Slow Jam will meet up on the third floor of the Great Aunt Stella Center in the "Board Room" where we'll play for about an hour.

-While we're out ”under the trees,” it may be a good idea to bring along your favorite jamming chair!
-Also, in keeping with the historical and compact nature of this gorgeous outdoor facility, the setting is not ideal for pets, amplified instruments, or unattended children.
+Just so ya know, in keeping with the historical and compact nature of this gorgeous restored schoolhouse facility, the setting is not ideal for pets, amplified instruments, or unattended children.

 Charlotte Folk Society Celtic Sessions - Each month on a Sunday afternoon, players interested in Celtic music get together for a session.